hindutva/hindutva.github.io/main/books/vivekAnanda/volume_9/letters_fifth_series/1182_129_your_highness.md

 100 Rs. a month for my mother be made permanent, so that even after my death it may regularly reach her.
-Or even if your Highness ever gets reasons to stop your love and kindness for me, my poor old mother may be provided \[for\], remembering the love you once had for a poor Sâdhu.
+Or even if your Highness ever gets reasons to stop your love and kindness for me, my poor old mother may be provided \[for\], remembering the love you once had for a poor Sādhu.

 This is all.
 Do this little work amongst the many other noble deeds you have done, knowing well whatever else can be proved or not, the power of